rlaskew/aws-workshop-workspace/reviews/simple-crud-api.md

 ## Suggestions: What I would like to be added/changed
 * Optional Step: Create lambda from a docker container -- since we're using the UI, have a provided docker container instead of copy/pasting code would have been useful for many I'd guess
 * For all workshops: I would have liked to see CLI equivalent steps, now that there is a cloudshell option.
+* Bonus Points: Include a clean up script or CLI commands for the 6 UI clean up steps.